The exclusion process involves evaluating whether the bidder has committed any offences that would lead them to be excluded from the bidding process.

 imposing unreasonable conditions for undertaking the change; or

-A carefully drafted Change Management Process can mean the difference between the customer requested system/services and what they discover is needed during the term of the contract.
+A carefully drafted Change Management Process can mean the difference between what the customer requested in terms of systems/services, and what they discover is actually needed during the term of the contract.

-You should specify how any change associated costs will be allocated between your Organisation and the supplier.
+You should specify how costs associated with any change will be allocated between your Organisation and the supplier(s).
 This should be done as part of the Change Management Process.

-Ordinarily, the Organisation should be required to pay for a change when the change cannot be considered within scope of the existing contract.
+Ordinarily, the Organisation should be required to pay for a change when the change is not considered to be within scope of the existing contract.

 The Change Management Process may enable the Organisation to request the supplier to provide an auditor's certificate.
 This could confirm that the pricing of any change complies with the pricing principles.

-The possibility now exists for an organisation to terminate a contract during its term.
+It is possible for an Organisation to terminate a contract during its term.
 These circumstances are covered in the Exit Strategy Station.

 Please note: you cannot terminate a contract with the aim of avoiding procurement rule obligations.